 Cores, or Scientific Service Centers are Advanced Technology Centers dedicated to meeting scientists’ research needs.
 Cores help investigators reach their scientific goals through access to state-of-the-art technology and consultation with top-level scientific expertise.
 While the cores’ primary mission is to serve the OHSU campus investigators, most cores welcome users from outside of OHSU, both academic and commercial.
+For more information on core services, please view the core service profile sheet.

 UNIVERSITY SHARED RESOURCES